andrewmcwattersandco/git-fetch-file/README.md

 Fetches all files tracked in `.git-remote-files` from their source repositories.
 Files are downloaded to their configured target locations and local changes are detected automatically.

-For branch-tracked files, git-fetch-file automatically updates to the latest commit on the tracked branch and updates the manifest with the new commit hash.
+For remote-tracking files, git-fetch-file automatically updates to the latest commit on the tracked branch and updates the manifest with the new commit hash.
 For commit/tag-tracked files, the exact pinned commit is fetched.

 By default, changes are not automatically committed (following git's convention).
 Use `--commit` for auto-commit with a git-style default message, `-m`, `--edit`, or other commit flags to enable auto-commit after pulling files.